The ways we all blame and how blaming causes massive problems and anxiety.

 “The teacher sucked that’s why I failed the test”, “My mother didn’t drive me to work so I got fired for missing days”, “The police man was so annoying, I was going to get that light fixed eventually”, “My partner doesn’t love me enough so I feel bad about myself”.

-At the centre of this distortion we might find that the person never learned to take responsibility coming into adulthood.
+At the centre of this distortion we might find that the person never learned the full spectrum of responsibility coming into adulthood.
 This is not their fault and may be related to never being taken care of as a child.

 The person might also have had too much care taken of them as a child and expects their every need to be anticipated.
 There is normally a high-level of emotional reasoning (if I feel bad, something must have happened) and reverse mind reading (they should be able to read my mind) involved here.